chandanhm1999/ReduxDemos/README.md

 Redux scratch to hero code in this file for react store process!! simple store process!!

-* one_Type.js     :
+* one_action.js   : An action is object with a type property! - 1st we have create this
-- one_action.js   : An action is obeject with a type property!
+- one_Type.js     :
 * one_reducer.js  : Reducer is a function that accepts the state & action as parameter & returns a new state!

 For more demos its in deiffernet branches!